RESTORATIVE DENTISTRY - WINDSOR, CT

 Restorative Dentistry in Windsor

-Anyone can fall victim to tooth decay, infection and injury.
-When it happens to you, you’ll feel comforted knowing the team at Day Hill Dental, PC is experienced in providing top-notch restorative care.
-Patients in Windsor, Enfield, Suffield, Windsor Locks, Bloomfield, and all surrounding areas are welcome to learn more about our variety of offerings.
+Tooth decay, infection, and injury can happen to anyone.
+When it happens to you, you’ll feel comforted knowing that Day Hill Dental is experienced in providing top-notch restorative care.
 If your smile needs a little extra attention, don’t hesitate to call our office and schedule your appointment for restorative care today!
-Dr. Bloom, Dr. Farber, and Dr. Chu get your oral health back on track with the following services.
+Bloom, Dr. Farber, and Dr. Chu can renew your oral health with the following services:

 Traditional Crown and Bridge

 A crown is a dependable fix for teeth with large broken down fillings, severe decay, or substantial chips.
 A bridge is a method of replacing missing teeth in the front or back of the mouth.
 At Day Hill Dental, we make these restorations from porcelain, zirconia, or other esthetic materials, so your dental crown or bridge will blend beautifully with the rest of your teeth.
 We’ll give you a fantastic-looking, confidence-instilling smile you won’t want to hide.